unional/assertron/README.md

 }
 ```

-There are more methods available.
+There are other methods available.
 Use TypeScript to discover them!

 ## Contribute